popovicsandras/SeloinJs/README.md

     }
 }

-// Configure the container to use ParamListPreprender resolver to inject the container const container = new Seloin.Container({
+// Configure the container to use ParamListPreprender injector to inject the container const container = new Seloin.Container({
-    resolver: new Seloin.Resolvers.ParamListPrepender()
+    injector: new Seloin.Injectors.ParamListPrepender()
 });
 container.factory('Car', Car);
 container.factory('Engine', Engine);